Back to All Events

 • Pepper Bridge Winery 1704 J B George Road Walla Walla, WA, 99362 United States (map)

-Survey the entire catalog of Mozart’s music (side note, that ‘K’ you always see after the title of a piece by Mozart refers to said catalog) and you will find very few pieces designated in a minor key.
+Survey the entire catalog of Mozart’s music (side note: that ‘K’ you always see after the title of a piece by Mozart refers to the catalog) and you will find very few pieces designated in a minor key.
 Therefore, the music by Mozart framed in a minor key takes on special meaning by dint of its relative scarcity.
-And when it comes to minor keys, G minor makes a strong case for Mozart’s favorite—the stormy opening bars of his Symphony No. 25 open the film Amadeus.
-The opening bars of his Symphony No. 40 have disrupted concerts innumerable as a cellphone ringtone.
+And when it comes to minor keys, G minor makes a strong case for Mozart’s favorite.
+Think of the stormy beginning of his Symphony No. 25, which opens the film Amadeus.
+The first few measures of his Symphony No. 40 have disrupted concerts innumerable as a cellphone ringtone.
 And in his chamber output, the late String Quintet in G minor spins to epic proportions.

 Here, Mozart begins with a forceful rhythmic unison one would be forgiven for attributing to Beethoven.
 Perhaps young Beethoven was listening.
 Yet, as forceful as the opening motif is, you know Mozart liked a good party.
 And the clouds rarely hang about Mozart very long.
 We’ll chase them away together at Pepper Bridge Winery.